 Ministry Traineeship

-What is the Ministry Traineeship?
+What it is

-What does a trainee do?
+What a trainee will do

 The content of the traineeship can be divided into these main components: